snadi/CodeAnalysisDemos/ReadMe.md

 ```

 1. Look at `src/main/java/fr/inria/gforge/spoon/analysis/CatchProcessor.java` which looks for empty catch clauses.
 2. Run the corresponding test `mvn -Dtest=CatchProcessorTest test`, which looks for empty catch clauses in the programs in `src/test/resources/src`.
-Right now, there are two such clauses
+Right now, there are two such clauses and the assertion checks for 2 clauses accordingly.
 3. .
 Add another empty catch block in one of the java test files under `src/test/resources/src` and re-run the test.
 It should fail now, since number of empty catch blocks is now 3 not 2

 ## BOA Demo